tensorlayer/TensorLayer/README.md

 -->

-# TensorLayer: Deep learning and Reinforcement learning library for Tensorflow.
+# TensorLayer: Deep learning and Reinforcement learning library for TensorFlow.

-TensorLayer is a transparent deep learning and reinforcement learning library built on the top of *[Google Tensorflow](https://www.tensorflow.org)*.
+TensorLayer is a transparent deep learning and reinforcement learning library built on the top of [Google TensorFlow](https://www.tensorflow.org).
 It was designed to provide a higher-level API to TensorFlow in order to speed-up experimentations.
 TensorLayer is easy to extended and modified, suitable for both machine learning researches and applications.
 Welcome contribution!

 TensorLayer features include:

 - Fast prototyping through highly modular built-in neural network layers, pre-train metrices, regularizers, optimizers, cost functions...
 - Implemented by straightforward code, easy to modify and extend by yourself...
-- Other libraries for Tensorflow are easy to merged into TensorLayer, suitable for machine learning researches...
+- Other wraping libraries for TensorFlow are easy to merged into TensorLayer, suitable for machine learning researches...
-- Many official examples covering Dropout, DropNeuron, Autoencoder, LSTM, ResNet... are given, suitable for machine learning applications...
+- Many official examples covering Dropout, DropConnect, DropNeuron, Denoising Autoencoder, LSTM, ResNet... are given, suitable for machine learning applications...
+- The running speed would not decrease compare with pure TensorFlow codes...

+Now, go through the [Overview](#Overview) to see how powerful it is !!!

 # Table of Contents
 0. [Overview](#Overview)